 Illness

 The relationship between illness and injury is something that has been investigated at an elite level, but data concerning the correlation between illness and injury at a recreational level and in youth sport is lacking.
-Podium will investigate this relationship in young people.
+Podium will investigate this relationship.

 Exposure

-In an elite environment, we manage the exposure (or workload) of athletes because we understand that the relationship between exposure and injury is critical to managing athlete health.
-The challenge in young people is that they do not exist in an environment where all aspects of the athlete’s activity is managed.
+In a professional environment, we manage the exposure (or workload) of athletes because we understand that the relationship between exposure and injury is critical to managing athlete health.
+The challenge in young people and grassroots participants is that they do not exist in an environment where all aspects of the athlete’s activity is managed.
 Young people play a lot of sport and a lot of different sports, and the effect of this exposure is not well understood.
 Podium will research the relationship between exposure and injury.

 Wellbeing